ibm-cloud-docs/containers/cs_annotations.md

 After the ALB is connected to the back-end app, response data is read from the back-end app by the ALB.
 During this read operation, the ALB waits a maximum of 60 seconds between two read operations to receive data from the back-end app.
 If the back-end app does not send data within 60 seconds, the connection to the back-end app is closed and the app is considered to be not available.

-A 60 second connect-timeout and read-timeout is the default timeout on a proxy and usually should not be changed.
+A 60 second connect-timeout and read-timeout are the default timeouts on a proxy and usually should not be changed.

 If the availability of your app is not steady or your app is slow to respond because of high workloads, you might want to increase the connect-timeout or read-timeout.
 Keep in mind that increasing the timeout impacts the performance of the ALB as the connection to the back-end app must stay open until the timeout is reached.